yaal-coop/Esup-Pod/pod/activitypub/README.md

 ## Development

 The `DOCKER_ENV` environment var should be set to `full` so a peertube instance and a ActivityPub celery worker are launched.

-Then peertube is available at http://peertube.localhost:9000, and the address to be used for pod is http://pod.localhost:8000
+Then peertube is available at http://peertube.localhost:9000.

 ### Federate Peertube with Pod